 The site is built in a flexible manner and scales to ensure readability on whatever device or browser it is viewed upon.
 Browser support is progressive meaning more capable browsers may get improved aesthetics or functionality, yet content is still accessible on older browsers.

-Users browsing on a PC with Internet Explorer, Firefox, Google Chrome, Safari and Opera will find that they can scale/zoom the entire page, including images, by holding down Ctrl and toggling the +/- keys.
+Users browsing on a desktop computer with Microsoft Internet Explorer, Mozilla Firefox, Google Chrome, Apple Safari or Opera will find that they can scale/zoom the entire page, including images, by holding down Ctrl and toggling the +/- keys.
 Mac users need to use the Apple Cmd key in conjunction with +/-.
-This applies to Safari, Google Chrome, Firefox, Opera and Camino.

-The site has been developed using headings, paragraphs, lists and other HTML (HyperText Markup Language) to create a logical document structure.
+The site has been developed using headings, paragraphs, lists and other HTML (HyperText Markup Language) to create a logical and semantic document structure.

 Alternatives to scripts or other controls which rely on client device capability have been provided.